Degrees Offered

 Illustration | ||

-Art and Design for Impact | ||
+Advertising and Commercial Design | ||

-Minor in Media X
+Minor in Media Art and Production

-Candidates for the Minor in Media X must complete a minimum of20 units using the course requirements below.
-Students may count no more than one course from their major department towards the requirements for
+Candidates for the Minor in Media Art and Production must complete a minimum of 20 units using the course requirements below.
+Students may count no more than one course from their major department towards the requirements for the minor.
+Students may take additional electives based on their interest to reach a minimum or exceed 20 units.

 Minimum 20 units

-Media Literacies Requirement {select one of these four courses) | ||
+Media Literacies Requirement (select one): | ||

 Media Literacies | ||